AtData’s corporate leadership is committed to protecting our clients’ information assets.

 All files submitted to AtData are encrypted at rest using AES-256 with keys managed by Amazon KMS.

-All data transfers to and from AtData are encrypted using TLS or SFTP.
+All data transfers to and from AtData are encrypted in transit using TLS or SFTP.

 We set each system’s firewall to reject all traffic by default and only allow intended traffic types from accepted sources.
 All non-Internet facing systems are restricted within private subnets.

-SSH access is restricted to modern protocols and only key-based authentication, using an IP whitelist, VPN, and bastion boxes.
+SSH access is restricted to modern protocols and only key-based authentication, using an IP whitelist, VPN, and Virtual Private Cloud (VPC).

 We maintain strong IT policies, well-explained and enforced.

 All employees and IT contractors undergo extensive background checks including criminal history, the terrorism watch list, financial crimes list, and drug screening.